-While not all trail classification systems account for universally accessible grades, it is recommended universal design practices should be considered in the development of new trails or the enhancement of existing trails where possible.
+While other trail classification systems do not account for universally accessible grades, it is recommended universal design practices should be considered in the development of new trails or the enhancement of existing trails where possible.

 Trails provide opportunities for physical activity which should be available to all people including both physical and non-physical disabilities.
 While the development of accessible trail infrastructure is important, it is also vital that trail-related programs and events are accessible for all, regardless of physical or mental barriers.
-Physical activity programs and events which are designed to be inclusive of all people and raise awareness of issues in the wider community can significantly help improve participation rates and connections among the community.
+This may include people with hearing impairment, visual impairment or mental health illnesses.
+Physical activity programs and events which cater for specific groups of people and raise awareness of issues in the wider community can significantly help improve participation rates and connections among the community.